RealRivex/Module-Manager/README.md

 Full Credit goes to Eric, as the System itself is made by him, not by me.
 I only updated it.

-Included is the HudManager stuff, the ModRender-Stuff, and 2 Examplemods, FPS and coords.
+Included is the HudManager stuff, and 2 Examplemods, FPS and coords.

 NOTE: The RenderUtils-Class is used to render the Rectangles and Horizontal/Vertical Lines, as Minecraft iself has no methods for that anymore.